 Document these issues with photos and maintenance records.

 Lastly, check your eligibility for property tax exemptions and credits.
-Homestead exemptions and credits are low-hanging fruit: If you never applied for one, your city or county may not realize your home is your primary residence.
+Homestead exemptions and credits are low-hanging fruit.
+If you never applied for one, your city or county may not realize your home is your primary residence.
 Likewise, cross-check any special statuses you might have – veteran, senior citizen, disability, income – against applicable local benefits.
-Make a list of missing breaks for which you believe you qualify.
+Make a list of missing tax breaks for which you believe you qualify.

 Pro Tip: A formal appraisal by a certified third-party real estate appraiser can dramatically shift the balance of evidence in your favor.
 Such appraisals are almost always conducted as part of the closing process, so if you’ve recently purchased your home, your lender appraisal may be sufficient.
 If not, expect to pay anywhere from $300 to $500 for a fresh appraisal.

 Organize all the evidence you’ve collected in step three and get it in a presentation-ready form.
 You’ll want to: